KiwiSaver NZ - Everything You Need To Know

 Can I join KiwiSaver when I’m young/before I start working?

 Joining KiwiSaver is a long-term investment and savings plan.
 Therefore, setting up KiwiSaver young is a great idea.
 You do not need to be working in order to register.
-However, there are certain pathways you must follow.
+However, there are certain pathways you must follow during KiwiSaver sign up.

 If you are under 18 or joining KiwiSaver before starting work, you’ll need to join directly through a scheme provider.
 You cannot opt-in through your employer.
 Those under the age of 16 must have the consent of all their legal guardians to apply.
 You cannot enroll yourself.
 It is also worth noting that government and employer KiwiSaver contributions are only eligible to those 18 and over.